Alexandru Hrisoverghi: Biography

 Also in 1834, Hrisoverghi welcomed the arrival of Prince Mihail Sturdza, through which the Ottoman Empire consecrated the end of Phanariote rules, and authored a poem in Sturdza's honor (Oda pentru venirea î. s. domnului stăpânitor).
 After that moment, he also decided to regain the Militia (August 1834), serving as adjutant to the Hatman.
 In late December, Sturdza welcomed him on his personal staff, where he served as princely adjutant, being promoted Captain in January 1836.

-In February, after he was present at a masquerade ball in Iaşi, he left on mission to Pribeşti, traveling through a blizzard—this contributed to the subsequent decline of his health.
+In February, after he was present at a masquerade ball in Iași, he left on mission to Pribești, traveling through a blizzard—this contributed to the subsequent decline of his health.
 Physicians recommended that he seek help from Austrian specialized doctors in Vienna, who ultimately directed him to the thermal baths in the Two Sicilies, at Ischia.
 This treatment failed to improve his condition, and, following his return to Moldavia, Hrisoverghi never left his bed.
-In constant pain for the following year, he died soon after turning 26, and was buried at the Sfântul Nicolae din Deal Church in Iaşi.
+In constant pain for the following year, he died soon after turning 26, and was buried at the Sfântul Nicolae din Deal Church in Iași.
 His funeral was attended by a large group of officers and young civilians.
 The autopsy reportedly uncovered that Hrisoverghi died of complications from tabes dorsalis, which medicine of the time attributed to tuberculosis.

 In connection to his death, Gheorghe Sion later claimed that Hrisoverghi was severely injured after jumping from a window, when caught in his lover's arms by her husband; allegedly, his rival took him into his care.
 This account, which probably referred to Catinca Beldiman and her husband, was doubted by George Călinescu, who noted that it may have been entirely borrowed from Antony.

 A book of his collected works was published in 1843, and included his panegyrics to various potentates of his day.
 Most of his poems were left in unpolished stages, including one he composed on his deathbed: